dplcomtech/dc2017_mulroy/README.md

-# dc2017_mulroy
+# Mulroy DevCamp Client Materials
-Client materials for Mulroy 2017 DevCamp
+This repo contains the client materials for Mulroy 2017 DevCamp - i.e., the DPL Teen site.